Candidate Monotonicity and Proportionality for Lotteries and Non-Resolute Rules: Non-Resoluteness and Monotonicity

 \section{Non-Resoluteness and Monotonicity}

 We start off our results by showing that the rule that selects all PSC committees is candidate monotone.
 For this we crucially make use of a characterization of PSC by \citet{AzLe22a} using their \emph{minimal demand rules}.
 These works as follows: We start off with an empty committee $W = \emptyset$.
-For each rank $r = 1, \dots, m$ we check if there is a group of voters forming a solid coalition over a set of candidates of size $r$.
-If, additionally, this solid coalition witnesses a PSC violation, we add a candidate from $C'$ to $W$.
+For each rank $r = 1, \dots, m$ we check if there is a group of voters forming a solid coalition over a set $C'$ of candidates of size $r$.
+If, additionally, this solid coalition witnesses a PSC violation, we add a candidate from $C' \setminus W$ to $W$.
 We repeat this until there is no further PSC violation, afterwards we increment $r$.
+A committee now satisfies PSC if and only if it can be obtained via this process. \begin{theorem}[Characterization of PSC \citep{AzLe22a}] A committee $W$ satisfies PSC if and only if it can be obtained by a minimal demand rule. \end{theorem} Using this characterization, we can now show that the set of PSC committees is indeed candidate monotone. \begin{theorem} The rule selecting all PSC committees is candidate monotone. \end{theorem} \begin{proof} Let $\mathcal{I}$ be an instance, $W$ a committee satisfying PSC in $\mathcal{I}$, and $c \in W$.
+Assume that there is a voter swapping $c$ up in their preference list and denote this instance by $\mathcal{I}_c$.
+We now construct a new committee $W_c$ containing $c$ by running a minimal demand rule on $\mathcal{I}_c$.
+We start off by initializing $W_c = \emptyset$ and iteratively check for each rank $r = 1, \dots, m$ if there exists a solid coalition consisting of a set $N' \subseteq N$ of voters and $C' \subseteq C$ of candidates witnessing a PSC violation in $\mathcal{I}_c$.
+If $c$ is already a part of $W_c$ we can include an arbitrary candidate from $C'\setminus W_c$ to $W_c$.
+Otherwise, we distinguish two cases.